Agungvpzz/Survival-Analysis/README.md

 - **Early Churn (First Month)**:
   - The steepest drop in the survival curve, about 5%, occurs within the first month of customer engagement.
   - Approximately 20% of all churned customers leave during this initial period.
-  - This suggests that a substantial segment of users are evaluating the service and decide to discontinue early, likely due to unmet expectations or poor initial experience.
+  - This suggests that a substantial segment of customers are evaluating the service and decide to discontinue early, likely due to unmet expectations or poor initial experience.

 - **High-Risk Period (Month 1 to Month 12)**:
    - From month 1 through month 12, the survival probability declines further from ~95% to ~84%, a drop of over 10 percentage points.
-   - During this period, about 1,000 customers, roughly 55% of all churned users, choose to exit the service.
+   - During this period, about 657 customers, roughly 35% of all churned customers, choose to exit the service.
-   - This one-year window is a critical phase for customer retention efforts, as many users exit before forming long-term habits or commitments.
+   - This one-year window is a critical phase for customer retention efforts, as 55% of churned customers leave before forming long-term habits or commitments.

 - **Gradual Decline (After Month 12)**:
    - After the first year, the survival curve continues a slow but steady descent.
    - Annual churn becomes more gradual, with ~5% decrease in survival probability per year.
-   - In total, the distribution of churned users across each year is approximately:
+   - In total, the distribution of churned customers across each year is approximately:
-      - Year 2: 16% of all churned users occurred (corresponding to a ~5 percentage point drop in survival curve)
+      - Year 2: 16% of all churned customers occurred (corresponding to a ~5 percentage point drop in survival curve)
-      - Year 3: 9% of churned users (~4% drop in survival)
+      - Year 3: 9% of churned customers (~4% drop in survival)
       - Year 4: 8% (~4% drop)
       - Year 5: 7% (~5% drop)
       - Year 6: 5% (~7% drop)